frequently asked questions

 Are there lifeguards?

-There will be certified safety personnel on the pool deck any time community members are in the water.
+Yes, we have certified lifeguards on the pool deck anytime community members are in the water.

 Ways Community Members Can Get Involved